 Hold the pistol by the grip with one hand, and with the thumb and index finger grasp the serrated finger grips on both sides of the slide.
-Retract the slide to the stop and allow it to snap forward (Fig. 2).
+Retract the slide to the stop and allow it to snap forward (Fig. 3).
 This procedure cocks the hammer and inserts a cartridge into the chamber.
 The pistol is now ready to fire.
-If you do not intend to fire immediately, ensure the pistol safety by some of the methods mentioned in the section: Engaging the Safety Mode (for versions with no manual safety refer to the section Decocking).
+If you do not intend to fire immediately, ensure the pistol safety by some of the methods mentioned in the section: Engaging the Safety Mode.